stevesaliman/gradle-properties-plugin/README.md

 6. If the ${gradleUserName} property is set, the properties plugin will load properties from `${gradleUserHomeDir}/gradle-${gradleUserName}.properties`.
-This file is useful for cases when you need to build for a different user or client and you have properties that span projects.
-For example you might have several projects that have pages with a customized banner.
+This file is useful for cases when you need to build for a different user or client, and you have properties that span projects.
+   For example, you might have several projects that have pages with a customized banner.
 The contents of the banner change from client to client.
 The `gradle-${gradleUserName}.properties` file is a great way to put the client's custom text into a single file per client, and specify at build time which client's banners should be used.

 7. Environment variables starting with `ORG_GRADLE_PROJECT_`.
 For example, `myProperty` would be set if there is an environment variable named `ORG_GRADLE_PROJECT_myProperty`.
 Case counts.